Sainiharpreet/Bluetooth_Codes/README.md

     1- The Basic Bluetooth Pairing code is witten using Bluez Dbus Interface and methods.
 It is in Bluez_dbus folder.
 D-feet was used for monitoring and debugging dbus.
 The code was tested for pairing android phone with ubuntu Desktop.
-    2- Serial Port Profile Sample code was devloped using pybluez.
+    2- Serial Port Profile Sample code was developed using pybluez.
 Pybluez is the wrapper class around bluez api.
 An echo message code is developed and tested with ubuntu and android phone.
 Android App Unwired Lite was installed on phone.
 This example code can be used to develop the application which allows you to send commands and receive data between Bluetooth serial devices connected to microcontrollers